zio/zio/docs/reference/architecture/programming-paradigm.md

 In imperative programming, we describe the steps ("How") the computer should take to solve a problem.
 In declarative programming, we describe the problem itself ("What") and let the computer figure out the steps to solve it.

 Although Scala supports both imperative and declarative programming styles, ZIO uses a declarative programming style.
 The ZIO runtime interprets the program as a set of effects and decides what steps to take to execute it.

+## Structured Programming

+The idea of structured concurrency is based on the structured programming paradigm.
+So, let's talk about structured programming first.

+In the early days of programming, we used to write programs in a linear manner.
+Program were composed of a series of instructions that executed one by one.
+Using goto statements, we could jump to any part of the program and change its execution flow.
+This was the first programming paradigm called procedural programming.
+Writing programs in such a linear fashion was error-prone and hard to maintain.
+Such a program was also complicated to read, understand, and reason about.

+Structured programming paradigms were introduced to solve this problem.
+Structured programming uses control structures like "if-then-else" to make the program flow more logical.
+Without these control structures, we cannot jump to any part of the program.

+In structured programming, we use control structures to organize our code into blocks.
+These blocks are called "structured blocks" and are the building blocks of structured programming.

+A structured control flow makes nested blocks of code with clear boundaries.
+Each new block of code has its own scope where all objects defined in that block are only visible inside that block.
+As a result, objects are bound to their enclosing blocks for their lifetime.
+Having clear scopes and lifetimes of objects make it easier to understand the control flow of the program.

+ZIO embraces the structured programming into the next level by using this paradigm in other areas of programming such as [structured concurrency](../fiber/index.md#structured-concurrency), [scope based resource management](../resource/scope.md), and also regional interruption model.